AndyWangSFU/AC215_TBD_1/README.md

 We address each of the objectives for Milestone 3 in the following ways:

-1. *Integrate Distributed Computing and Cloud Storage*
+*1. Integrate Distributed Computing and Cloud Storage*

 [add info on distributed computing].
 We have used Google Cloud Platform (GCP) to store our training and test images/text as it supports the vast scale of these datasets.